+Figure 1.
+Illustration of signaling for intra modes

 Figure 1 illustrates the signalling syntax for intra mode information.
 It is obvious that the regular intra mode is implicitly signalled at the very end of the syntax.
 In the decoder, to detect whether the mode is regular, the MIP, MRL, ISP flags should be decoded.
-For decoding each flag, some conditional checks are tested to see if the mode is available for this block or not.
+For decoding each flag, some conditional checks are tested to see if the mode is available for this block or not as illustrated in Table 1.
 Consequently, to detect a regular intra coded block, many conditional checks are needed.
 In our observation, the probability that a block is encoded using regular intra mode is highest (about 73%).
-Therefore, with the current design of signalling, there are many redundant checks.
+Therefore, with the current design of signalling, there are many redundant checks for the regular mode.
 This proposal proposes several logical alternatives of signalling to solve this problem.

+Table 1.
+Conditional checks for intra flags in VVC WD5